Bilingual English/Spanish Encouraged to Apply

 |Job Type||Open & Promotional|

 THE JOB: Under general supervision; to provide a wide variety of nursing services in homes, clinics and other community sites; to serve as a case manager for high risk clients; to coordinate specialized clinic activities; to provide preventative nursing services including health assessment, teaching, counseling and referral; and to do other work as required.
 There are two part-time vacancies with the Family Health Unit.
 One incumbent will be responsible for field nursing, strength-based case management, assist families with accessing resources, and providing health and parenting education.
 The other incumbent will serve as the Perinatal Service Coordinator, providing training, support and technical assistance to the Comprehensive Perinatal Services Programs as well as providing support and coordination of services to families and community members involved with Sudden Infant Death Syndrome (SIDS).
-The list established from this recruitment will be used to fill positions for various County departments during the life of the eligible list. *Effective July 11, 2020, this position will be furloughed by 7.5%.
+The list established from this recruitment will be used to fill positions for various County departments during the life of the eligible list. *Effective July 11, 2020, these positions were furloughed by 7.5%.

 THE REQUIREMENTS: Any combination of training or experience which would provide the required knowledge and abilities is qualifying.
 A typical way to obtain these knowledge and abilities would be: